-Students completing the M.S. in Speech-Language Pathology at Maryville University will be prepared for American Speech Language-Hearing Association (ASHA) certification and Missouri state licensure from the Board of Healing Arts following one year of full-time employment known as the clinical fellowship year (CFY).
+Students completing the M.S. in Speech-Language Pathology at Maryville University will be eligible for American Speech Language-Hearing Association (ASHA) certification (Certificate of Clinical Competence) and for Missouri state licensure (and other state licensures) from the Board of Healing Arts, following one year of full-time employment known as the clinical fellowship year (CFY).

 - K-12 schools